NelsenEW/espdrone-ros/README.md

 * yawrate: control the yaw rate in degrees/s.

 #### cmd_hover
-This control mode where the height is send as an absolute setpoint (intended to be the distance to the surface under the Espdrone).
+This allows us to control the velocity of the drone where the height is send as an absolute setpoint (intended to be the distance to the surface under the Espdrone).
 * vx, vy: control the x and y velocity in m/s.
 * yawrate: control the yaw rate in degrees/s.
 * zDistance: control the absolute height from the surface to the drone.